What is a facelift?

 A facelift improves the visible signs of aging on the face and neck by removing excess fat, tightening underlying muscles and redraping the skin.
 A facelift can be done alone or in conjunction with another procedure such as a brow lift, eyelid surgery or nose reshaping.

 Who is the best candidate for a facelift?

 The best candidate for a facelift is a man or woman whose face and neck have begun to sag, but whose skin still has some elasticity and whose bone structure is strong and well-defined.
 Most patients are in their forties to sixties, but facelifts can be done successfully on people in their seventies or eighties as well.

 A facelift can make you look younger and fresher, and it may enhance you self-confidence in the process.
 It cannot give you a totally different look, nor can it restore the health and vitality of your youth.
-Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Appel.
+Before you decide to have surgery, think carefully about your expectations and discuss them with our surgeons.

 Preparing for your surgery

-In your initial consultation, Dr. Appel will evaluate your face including the skin and underlying bone, and discuss your goals for the surgery.
-Tell Dr. Appel about any conditions that could cause problems during or after surgery such as uncontrolled high blood pressure, blood clotting problems or the tendency to form excessive scars.
+In your initial consultation, our surgeons will evaluate your face including the skin and underlying bone, and discuss your goals for the surgery.
+Tell the surgeons about any conditions that could cause problems during or after surgery such as uncontrolled high blood pressure, blood clotting problems or the tendency to form excessive scars.